 Students interested in applying for an Eddings Opportunity Grant must consult with and obtain support from a member of the English department.
 The formal application process starts with the application (Application Form) and involves a description of the project, together with a budget, and a confidential letter of recommendation from a member of the department.
 Students should also consider other opportunities for fellowships and grants such as the Initiative Grants, Locher Creative Scholarships, Ruby/Lankford/Mellon, McGill Lawrence Internship, Davis Projects, etc., when appropriate.

-There are two opportunities to apply each year, once in the fall, again in the spring, although proposals with a particular urgency will be accepted at other times, on a funds-available, rolling basis.
-Applications must be submitted to Jolie Griffin, firstname.lastname@example.org.
+There are two opportunities to apply each year, once in the fall, again in the spring.
+Applications must be submitted to Jolie Griffin, email@example.com.
 Electronic submissions are preferred.

 Spring 2022 deadline: Wednesday, April 27, 2022 at 12noon.